 The Mill Point Cafe & Bookshop serves up a sweet tooth’s delight in the form of French toast.
-The cafe’s variation of French toast is dressed with a mixed berry compote and lemon vanilla mascarpone cheese topped with pink Persian fairy floss.
+The cafe’s variation of French toast is dressed in a mixed berry compote and lemon vanilla mascarpone cheese topped with pink Persian fairy floss.

-With more on the menu to suit different tastebuds, you enjoy breakfast, lunch or tea in the cafe’s outdoor eating area.
+With more on the menu to suit different taste buds, you enjoy breakfast, lunch or tea in the cafe’s outdoor eating area.
 Patrons can soak up the spring sun and the atmosphere that the cafe’s many regular customers return to enjoy.

 Where: 254 Mill Point Road, South Perth, 6151